zerothstack/zeroth/docs/guide/documentation.md

 Example:
 ```
 $ u
-[ubiquits] Loaded 12 commands.
+[zeroth] Loaded 12 commands.
 Type 'help' to see available commands
-ubiquits~$ doc watch
+zeroth~$ doc watch
 [doc] Removing directory ./dist-docs
 [doc] Done.
 [metalsmith-watch] ✓ Live reload server started on port: 35729
-[metalsmith-serve] serving /Users/zak/ubiquits/ubiquits/dist-docs at http://localhost:8080
+[metalsmith-serve] serving /Users/zak/zeroth/zeroth/dist-docs at http://localhost:8080
 [doc] Copying doc assets from toolchain
 [metalsmith-watch] ✔︎ Watching **/*
-[doc] [ubiquits] Doc watcher started at https://localhost:8080
+[doc] [zeroth] Doc watcher started at https://localhost:8080
 Run 'doc stop' to stop the watch server
 ```

 Now all you need to do is open your browser to http://localhost:8080

-Note that you can still run other commands within the ubiquits console.
+Note that you can still run other commands within the zeroth console.
 To stop the watch server, just run `doc stop` or `CTRL+C` (twice) to close the entire console.

 ## Adding pages